adityasaxena007/Blockchain/README.md

 # Blockchain
-Creating a Blockchain from scratch using Python
+Blockchain made from scratch using Python